 When Android launched as a mobile operating system back in 2008 as Google's answer to Apple's iOS platform, the first manufacturer to jump on board was HTC.
 It didn't take Samsung long to join the party though with the original Samsung Galaxy phone in 2009, a brand that has grown to become one of the most successful family of devices in the world.

 Samsung's size as a consumer electronics company has allowed it to create incredibly powerful devices.
 Samsung's latest smartphones duo in the premium space are the Galaxy S8 and Galaxy S8+.
-Given that last year's Galaxy S7 smartphone comfortably sitting at the top of best phones list, with the Galaxy S7 Edge resting a few slots behind, the expectations for the Galaxy S8 are high.
+Given that last year's Galaxy S7 smartphone sat comfortably at the top of or best phones of 2016 list, and the Galaxy S7 Edge rested a few slots behind, the expectations for the Galaxy S8 are high.

 Order the Samsung Galaxy S7

 If you're after a more flexible approach, you can also purchase the Samsung Galaxy S7 or S7 Edge outright and opt for a no-contract SIM plan.

 Samsung Galaxy S7 from Samsung